Tiger Jaws Succulent or Faucaria tigrina is a member of the Aizoaceae family. It is native to South Africa.

 On average, Tiger Jaws Succulent can grow up to 6″.

 The Tiger Jaws can bloom.
-In the fall or winter, the succulent can produce yellow flowers.
+In the fall or winter, the succulent can produce bright yellow flowers.
+These blooms usually open during the day and close at night (similar to the Oxalis Triangularis), lasting about a week each.

 The easiest way to start a new Tiger Jaws Succulent is by offsets.